 What if you find two auctions in the same day, at about the same time?
-Which one should you go to?
+Which storage auction do I pick to go to?
 What if the auction is at the same time as another event, like taking the kids to bowling/dance/karate/club events, for example?
 Yes, this can happen.
 You may not find an auction available for three weeks, then all of a sudden you find four auctions in your travel area that are all in the same week!
 Worse yet, on the same day!
 Even worse, two are at the same time!
 Here is a plan for dealing with this type of situation.

-Now you should have an idea of which sales you would rather go to based on what you found out.
-But what if there are a lot of units that you couldn’t find anything on?
+In the above related article, it tells you how to research and find storage auctions.
+This information can help you to have an idea of which sales you would rather go to based on what you found out.
+But what if there are a lot of units that you couldn't find any information on?
 What if there is treasure in both?